Easy DIY File Cabinet Makeover With Contact Paper

 The “Before” File Cabinet

-The biggest challenge with these particular drawers is the dip for where your hand can open the drawers.
-To make this file cabinet look more professional than just using cheap contact paper, you have to neatly cover the edges.
+The biggest challenge with these particular drawer fronts is an indentation for where your hand can open the drawers.
+To make this file cabinet look more professional than just using cheap contact paper, you have to cover the edges neatly.

-Step 1: Cut Small Piece For Drawer Edges
+Step 1: Cut a Small Piece For the Drawer Edges

-Cut a strip that is 2 blocks wide.
+Cut a strip that is two blocks wide.
 The blocks were on the back of our contact paper as a guide to help cut straight lines.
-I lined that up on the edge with a little hanging over the back.
+Align it with the edge, with a little hanging over the back.

 Step 2: Carefully Cover The Drawer Edge

-Carefully stick one part on the drawer edge.
-As you pull the backing off you need to make sure you are using your fingers to push out any air bubbles.
+Carefully stick one part of the drawer edge.
+As you pull the backing off use your fingers to push out any air bubbles.

-Wrap the extra along the back.
-Cut a small slit in the back near the curve so that the contact paper would lay nicely in the parts that we could see.
+Wrap the extra around the back.
+Cut a small slit in the back, near the curve, so the contact paper lies nicely in the parts we can see.

-In the corners, you can also cut a little slit in the extra part so you can fold the corners nicely.
-This will allow the contact paper to lay flat like wrapping a present.
+In the corners, you can also cut a small slit in the excess so you can fold the corners neatly.
+This will allow the contact paper to lie flat like wrapping a present.

-Have excess contact paper hang off the edge.
-You can always trim it away once you get the pattern on the right way.
+Contact Paper Tip: You can have excess contact paper hanging off the edge.
+You will trim it away once you get the pattern the right way.

 Step 3: Cut & Wrap A Piece Of Contact Paper Larger Than Your Drawer